pingcap/docs-cn/tools/pd-control.md

 ### `operator [show | add | remove]`

-Use this command to view and control the scheduling operation.
+Use this command to view and control the scheduling operation, split a Region, or merge Regions.

 Usage: